voltrue2/gracenode/README.md

 gracenode creates a script called `daemon` in your application root when you install it via npm.

-Main focus of daemon tool is to allow your gracenode daemon application to exit gracefully instead of kill the processes.
+Main focus of daemon tool is to allow your gracenode daemon application to exit gracefully instead of killing the processes.

 In order to use daemon tool, your application must be built with gracenode framework.